What is a Radionuclide Cystogram (RNC)?

 - When your child's bladder is full, the catheter will be removed and your child will be asked to void into a plastic container.
 A potty chair may be used for older and cooperative patients.

-- The camera will continue to take pictures until the bladder is empty.
-It is important that your child remains still during imaging to obtain the best quality images.
+- The images will continue to take pictures for 20 minutes or until the bladder is empty.

 - A post void image may be required if the bladder does not completely empty during the first phase of the study.

 The entire test takes up to 30 minutes.

 Will my child feel anything during an RNC?

 Your child may feel discomfort with the placement of the catheter.
 Our personnel are aware of the sensitive nature of the area to be tested and every effort is made to ensure privacy and to make sure the patient is as comfortable as possible.